Mapmo/Introduction-To-Programming-Git/ReadMe.md

 Delete a branch
 =====
+1. Create a hello world file and commit it (don't push it)
+2. Go to master branch
-1. Delete this branch locally
+3. Delete branch  Task-12 locally
-2. Delete this branch from origin